-- LD: Yeah. - JR: Then his hip healed up, then he had a hip replacement.
+JR: Then his hip healed up, then he had a hip replacement.
 Then he still kept -- then he fell again, and had kind of a -- I don't know what it was, a thing where his hand got messed up, kind of a stroke.
 Then, he still rented Ricky Martin's jet, and he went to Spain, then he went to Portugal, then he went to Spain and back, came back to Washington, choked on some pills, they threw him on the floor, broke his collarbone, then he went downhill.
+Downhill...

-Downhill... - LD: Definitely, when something happens like that, something happens, and it's a trigger, and we see this precipitous decline. - JR: See, and I'll tell you something else, the key to longer life, I've seen it.
+LD: Definitely, when something happens like that, something happens, and it's a trigger, and we see this person in his decline.

+JR: See, and I'll tell you something else, the key to longer life, I've seen it.
 If you've got anything wrong with you, get it fixed!
-Robert Hughes, the Australian critic, a good friend of mine.
+Robert Hughes, my -- the Australian critic, a good friend of mine.
 He was in a car wreck, smashed his knees.
-I says, "Robert, get your knees fixed" -- I've got two new knees-"get them fixed!"
+I says, "Robert, get your knees fixed, I've got two new knees.
+Get knees, get them fixed.
 He put it off, he put it off.
-Now he's not well, and he's in a wheelchair. - LD: Just deteriorated. - JR: And I've invited him out two different times, and he's too -- he should've been fixed, he would've been different.
+Now he's not well, and he's in a wheelchair.

+LD: Just deteriorated.

+JR: And I've invited him out two different times, and he's too -- he should've been fixed, he would've been different.
 It happened to one of my employees, old timers, too.
-They didn't get fixed, and you get caught, and something else happens, and [whistles, gestures downward]. - LD: It throws your balance out of joint, or it throws your musculature out of joint, and then you hurt something else.
+They didn't get fixed, and you get caught, and something else happens, and whoo.

+LD: It throws your balance out of joint, or it throws your musculature out of joint, and then you hurt something else.

-- JR: It throws a lot of things out of joint, it depends. - LD: I'm going to go a Bob Rauschenberg show here, this place, for 2016.
+JR: It throws a lot of things out of joint, it depends.

+LD: I'm going to do a Bob Rauschenberg show here this place, for 2016.
 I'm going to do it in collaboration with the Tate.
+I think that's going to be a great project.

+JR: Yeah, he's very -- he's a party guy!

+LD: Sure.

-I think that's going to be a great project. - JR: Yeah, he's very -- he's a party guy! - LD: Sure. - JR: He came to my show in Bilboa, Spain in a wheelchair.
+JR: He came to my show in Bilboa, Spain in a wheelchair.
 I says, "What are you doing here?"
 And he says, "I came for the party!"
 This has been going on for as long as I can remember.
 I would have an obscure show in Memphis, Tennessee.
 He'd come out of the hotel room, out of the elevator.
-And I'd have another show somewhere in Sweden, he'd come out of a bedroom [laughs].
-He was always showing up. - LD: From the stories that I've heard, he sounded like a guy who hated to be alone.
-I mean, he'd make sure he wasn't alone for... - JR: But you know what he did once? - LD: Yeah. - JR: He says -- which is wrong-- He says to all of his people working with him, he says, "Let's all have a New Years Eve working party together!"
-Everyone goes, "oh no." They want to go home to their families.
-[Laughs] They don't want to have a working party on New Years Eve.
-[Laughs] - LD: But it turned out for him, I mean, he has these great collaborations, one after another.
-I mean, because he always wanted to have people working around him. - JR: Yeah, listen, here's another thing, a tip about his work.
+And I'd have another show somewhere in Sweden, he'd come out of a bedroom.
+He was always showing up.
+[Laughing]

+LD: From the stories that I've heard, he sounded like a guy who hated to be alone.
+I mean, he'd make sure he wasn't alone for...

+JR: But you know what he did once?

+JR: He says -- which is wrong.
+He said to all of his people working with him, he says, "Let's all have a New Years Eve working party together!"
+Everyone goes, oh no, they want to go home to their families.
+[Laughing] They don't want to have a working party on New Years Eve.
+[Laughing]

+LD: But it turned out for him, I mean, he has these great collaborations, one after another.
+I mean, because he always wanted to have people working around him.

+JR: Yeah, listen, here's another thing, a top about his work.
 One time, with Ileana Sonnabend, she rented three places downtown in Lower Manhattan.
-And around

-Christmas time, he had three shows opening at once.
-So I go there with -- got it on my mind, with, you know, the famous Japanese sculptor from Long Island.
+And around Christmas time, he had three shows opening at once.
+So I go there with -- got it on my mind, with (pause) you know, the famous Japanese sculptor from Long Island.